 Grafton real estate is some of the most expensive in Ohio, although Grafton house values don't compare to the most expensive real estate in the U.S.

-Grafton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Grafton is a village of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Grafton who work in office and administrative support (19.86%), sales jobs (13.85%), and business and financial occupations (5.44%).
+Unlike some villages, Grafton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grafton are a mix of both white- and blue-collar jobs.
+Overall, Grafton is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Grafton who work in office and administrative support (13.90%), sales jobs (11.41%), and management occupations (10.07%).

 Overall, Grafton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Grafton in 2010 was $18,095, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,380 for a family of four.
+The per capita income in Grafton in 2010 was $14,097, which is low income relative to Ohio and the nation.
+This equates to an annual income of $56,388 for a family of four.
 However, Grafton contains both very wealthy and poor people as well.

-Grafton is a very ethnically-diverse village.
+Grafton is an extremely ethnically-diverse village.
 The people who call Grafton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grafton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Grafton include Irish, English, Italian, and Polish.
+Important ancestries of people in Grafton include German, Irish, Italian, English, and African.

 The most common language spoken in Grafton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.